Install InfluxDB Enterprise data nodes

 InfluxDB Enterprise does not function as a load balancer.

 You will need to configure your own load balancer to send client traffic to the

 8086 (the default port for the HTTP API).

-Before proceeding with the installation, verify on each meta node and data node server that the other
+Verify on each meta and data server that the other servers are resolvable.

 ping -qc 1 enterprise-meta-01 ping -qc 1 enterprise-meta-02 ping -qc 1 enterprise-meta-03 ping -qc 1 enterprise-data-01 ping -qc 1 enterprise-data-02

 We highly recommend that each server be able to resolve the IP from the hostname alone as shown here.
 Resolve any connectivity issues before proceeding with the installation.
 A healthy cluster requires that every meta node and data node in a cluster be able to communicate.